leonlinsx/minimal-mistakes/_posts/2019-09-14-circle-competence-loop.md

 I have low faith in anyone's self-awareness, including my own.
 Besides having [decision journals](https://fs.blog/2014/02/decision-journal/ "decision") or well designed checklist processes, another way to keep yourself objective is to continue the external feedback loop regularly, so that the overall project remains objective.

 Benton revised his process from a goal-oriented one into a cyclical one instead, having a loop of curiousity -\> knowledge -\> conviction -\> action.
-Having learning be a continous process makes sense to me!
+Having learning be a continous process makes sense!
 Your curiousity leads you to learn more about a topic, leading you to increase your conviction in taking the next action.
 The deeper you go into a topic, the more you realise there's such a depth the the field that you haven't thought about before.
 For an example, just pick any hobby that you enjoy.
 There will inevitably be some skill or output that looks unimpressive to the layman but is incredibly difficult to execute, and vice versa as well \[2\].

 There's one more step that I'd want to add to this loop.
 The role of feedback is already been implied within the loop itself, but I think it's important enough to make it explicit as the next step after 'action'.
 After you take an action, you should seek feedback on that action.
 This will give you new avenues to explore, continuing the curiousity cycle.